WHERE YOUNG ARCHERS

 Encompassing archery knowledge such as bow tuning, arrow repair, and string making.

 Additional experts who will share their knowledge of physical training, mental management, nutrition, self-care, and more.

-Archers are required to enroll in and attend the Explore and Inspire classes before joining the JOAD or AAP club.
+Archers are required to enroll in and attend the Explore and Refine classes before joining the JOAD or AAP club.
 Click here for info on these courses.
 Participation in these courses ensure an archer is ready and comfortable before joining the club and/or tournament environment, setting them up for success!

 Enrollment for JOAD and AAP is open quarterly beginning January 1.

 Archery is a sport, but it’s an individual sport.
 If your kids are not interested in team sports or are unimpressed by competition, have them try archery.
 Archery is about setting goals and working to achieve them on a path that is not swayed by anything except personal investment.
 It is a private, unique path that gives kids a wonderful sense of accomplishment.
 Their successes bring them out of their shell, and they discover competing can be fun and encouraging.
 Trust us.
 We’ve seen it many times over the years, and it is our absolute favorite part of coaching.
 We love seeing kids glow with pride and get excited over the many accomplishments they will achieve.